jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 As you can see, an output has been printed.

-If you want to execute multiple commands inside the container, it is possibile open a terminal inside it so you can type any commands you want.
+If you want to execute multiple commands inside the container, it is possibile open a terminal inside it.

 ```bash
 docker run -it ubuntu:20.04 /bin/bash